gnuille/PAR/README.md

   * Task decomposition analysis of Divide and conquer algorithm
   * Implementation in OpenMP: Leaf and tree strategy
   * Tree strategy cutoff mechanism and depend thread synchronization mechanism
+* Lab 4
+  * Analyisis of a branch and bound task decomposition
+  * Implementation in OpenMP: Using tasks and worksharing constructs
+  * Performance evaluation